 - Arrive a half an hour early to your first lesson.
 This will give you time to get checked in, to find your class and instructor assignment, and to try on different skates.
 For all following lessons, be sure to arrive with enough time to get ready to hit the ice your class starts.

 - LTS includes free skate rental, or you may choose to purchase your own.
 Figure and hockey skates are available at the rink for rental as long as supplies last.
 Skaters are encouraged to provide their own skates - make sure they provide ample ankle support.
 (New skates will need to be sharpened before the first lesson.)
 If you have questions on purchasing new or used skates, please contact the club.
 Although the club does not sell skates, we can help you find the skates that will work best for you.
 We recommend a professional skate shop for students progressing through higher levels, see our Merchant Page, rather than a general sports store.
 General sports store skates are fine for the beginner skaters.

 - Dress appropriately.
 Clothing should allow for freedom of movement.
 It is recommended to dress in layers, as skaters may warm up as they begin to exercise.
 Helmets and padding are strongly encouraged, especially for child skaters.
 Gloves/mittens must be worn for hand protection.
-Gloves may be purchased at the registration table.
 Wear thin socks for best fit in your skates - heavy socks can cause rubbing and a loose skate fit around the ankles.
 No long dresses/skirts that may get caught in your skates.